DevOpsLab/kafka-streams-docker/README.md

 > **Tip:** If you have [Confluent Open Source](https://www.confluent.io/download/) installed locally on your host
 > machine, then you can also run the Kafka CLI commands such as `kafka-topics` and `kafka-console-producer` in this
 > section directly from your host machine, rather than indirectly via `docker-compose exec ...` from inside the
-> `confluent-kafka` container.
+> `confluent-kafka-1` container.
 For example, with Confluent Open Source available locally, the first
 > `docker-compose exec` command above that executes `kafka-topics` could also be run directly on the host machine as:
 >
 > ```bash